Why GLP-1s Might Be the Missing Piece for Menopausal Cognition

 Clearing the Fog: GLP-1s and the Menopausal Brain

 Estrogen helps support glucose uptake and utilization in the brain.
 As estrogen levels decline during perimenopause and menopause, the brain becomes less efficient at using glucose, its primary fuel source.
 This state is sometimes described as brain insulin resistance.
 When neurons struggle to access adequate energy, cognitive symptoms can emerge.
-Loss of estrogen is also associated with increased inflammatory signaling in the brain, which can further reduce mental clarity and contribute to brain fog.
+Loss of estrogen is also associated with increased inflammatory signaling in the brain, which can further reduce clear thinking and contribute to brain fog.

 This ability to support metabolic and inflammatory balance is why GLP-1s are being discussed for their potential relevance in menopause-related cognitive symptoms, even though they do not directly treat brain fog.